FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 Make sure you save both the rules.v4 and rules.v6 file during this installation process.

 Now, setup the firewall on the Application Server.
-Your application isn't running yet, but when it does run it will be listening on two ports.
+Your application isn't running yet, but when it does run it might be listening on a couple of ports.
 These will vary based on your setup, but our examples will use 3003 for HTTPS web requests and port 3000 for HTTP web requests.
 We will actually forward requests from the standard ports 80 for HTTP and 443 for HTTPS to ports 3000 and 3003 respectively.
 This forwarding is covered later.

-Likewise, the Application Server will listen on port 22 for SSH requests.
+Additionally, the Application Server will listen on port 22 for SSH requests.
 Since you installed the persistent IPTables package, you can simply edit the rules file to set your rules.
 Copy and paste the following content into the `/etc/iptables/rules.v4` file (via `nano` or any other editor):

 ```config
 *filter